 Climate Change Adaptations

-In this free resource, understand the difference between adaptation and mitigation and explore how eleven countries are adapting to the effects of climate change.
+Explore how eleven countries are adapting to the effects of climate change in this free resource.

 What is the difference between mitigation and adaptation?